IPC-SynapsIs/synapsis-collaborator-1/README.md

 1. GET /collabs : list of all collaborators
 2. GET /collabs/{i} : get a collaborator by its id
+3. GET /collabs/poject/{i} : get collaborators by their project id
-3. POST /collabs : create a collaborator
+4. POST /collabs : create a collaborator
-4. PUT /collabs : update a collaborator
+5. PUT /collabs : update a collaborator
-5. DELETE /collabs/{id} : delete a collaborator
+6. DELETE /collabs/{id} : delete a collaborator

 ##Run with Docker
 To build the docker image for this app, use this command: